 Low voltage current is supplied to the running rails which, when short-circuited by the passage of a train's wheels, operate relays that control signals.

 The average length of each block on the Underground is about 300 metres.
-To prevent a train from entering an occupied block, each signal is provided with a mechanical 'trainstop' adjacent to the track.
-This device will apply the brakes of any train which attempts to run past a stop signal.
+To prevent a train from entering an occupied block, each signal has a mechanical 'trainstop' next to the track.
+This device will apply the brakes of any train which tries to run past a stop signal.

-There are many reasons why signals fail.
-In many cases, the signalling system itself is working normally, but the equipment has detected a problem with the track.
+Signals fail for many reasons.
+In some cases, the signalling system itself is working normally, but the equipment has detected a problem with the track.
 Because signals are designed to 'fail safe' whenever a fault occurs, signals turn to red and trains stop running.

 As the Tube's signalling system uses small electrical currents in the track to detect the movement of passing trains, signal failures sometimes happen when there is a short circuit between the running rails.
 These short-circuits may occur after heavy rainfall, when puddles of water build up on the track - particularly on our open-air sections of line.